I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdriver/nf-wdfdriver-wdfdriverretrieveversionstring.md

 <p>A system bug check occurs if the <i>Driver</i> handle is invalid.</p>

 ## -remarks
 <p>Your driver can call <b>WdfDriverRetrieveVersionString</b> if you want to display a string that identifies the framework library's version.
 The string's format might change from one version to another, so the driver must not attempt to interpret the string's format or content.</p>

 <p>For more information about library versions, see <a href="wdf.framework_library_versioning">Framework Library Versioning</a>.</p>

-<p>The following code example creates a string object, assigns the version string to the object, and displays the string if a debugger is running.</p>

-<p>Your driver can call <b>WdfDriverRetrieveVersionString</b> if you want to display a string that identifies the framework library's version.
-The string's format might change from one version to another, so the driver must not attempt to interpret the string's format or content.</p>

-<p>For more information about library versions, see <a href="wdf.framework_library_versioning">Framework Library Versioning</a>.</p>